Performance and Application of Estimators for the Value of an Optimal Dynamic Treatment Rule

 The target causal parameter corresponding to the value of a given treatment rule $d$ (from the set of rules $\mathcal{D}$) is:

 The true ODTR $d_0^*$ is defined as the rule that maximizes the expected counterfactual outcome:

 Here, the target causal parameter of interest is the expected outcome under the true ODTR $d_0^*$:

-Let $d^*_n : \mathcal{M}_{NP} \rightarrow \mathcal{D}$ be an ODTR estimated on the entire sample, and $d^*_{n,v} = d^*(P_{n,-v}): \mathcal{M}_{NP} \rightarrow \mathcal{D}$ be an ODTR estimated on the $v^{th}$ training set.
+Let $d^*_n : \mathcal{M}\rightarrow \mathcal{D}$ be an ODTR estimated on the entire sample, and $d^*_{n,v} = d^*(P_{n,-v}): \mathcal{M} \rightarrow \mathcal{D}$ be an ODTR estimated on the $v^{th}$ training set.
 The data-adaptive causal parameters are: a) the expected outcome under a sample-specific estimate of the ODTR:

-noting that the expectation here is not over $d_n^*$, i.e., this is $\mathbb{E}_{P_{U,X}} [Y_{d}]$, with $d=d_n^*$, and b) the average of the expected validation set outcomes under training-set specific estimates of the ODTR:
+noting that the expectation here is not over $d_n^*$, i.e., this is $\mathbb{E}_{P_{U,X}} [Y_{d}]$, evaluated at $d=d_n^*$, and b) the average of the expected validation set outcomes under training-set specific estimates of the ODTR:

+where, the true value of this target paramter further depends on the random sample split.

-One might also be interested in comparing the above causal quantities to, for example, the expected outcome had everyone been assigned the treatment $\mathbb{E}_{P_{U,X}} [Y_1 ]$ or had no one been assigned the treatment $E_{P_{U,X}} [Y_0]$.
+One might also be interested in comparing the above causal quantities to, for example, the expected outcome had everyone been assigned the treatment $\mathbb{E}_{P_{U,X}} [Y_1 ]$ or had no one been assigned the treatment $\mathbb{E}_{P_{U,X}} [Y_0]$.